From left: Janet Martini, David Swarens, Vykki Mende Gray

 obtain tape recordings from those original wax cylinder recordings.

-universities and for historic academicians are widely applauded, and their
+historic academicians are widely applauded, and their popular recordings,

 California, go to loscalifornios.info.